NorskHelsenett/HelseID.Samples/ClientCredentials/README.md

 First, you will need to start the [Sample API project](../SampleAPI/README.md) in a separate terminal.
 Then, you can run this application, either with or without a request for a child organization number.

-#### To run the sample without an underenhet, enter the following on the command line inside this folder:
+#### To run the sample without an underenhet, enter the following on the command line inside this folder
 ```
 dotnet run
 ```

-#### To run the sample with the use of a child organization number (underenhet):
+#### To run the sample with the use of a child organization number (underenhet)
+This makes use of a child organization number.
+The organization must be whitelisted in HelseID.
 ```
 dotnet run --use-child-org-number
 ```

-#### To run the sample as an app that uses multi-tenancy, i.e. makes use of both parent and child units in the call to the token endpoint:
+#### To run the sample as an app that uses multi-tenancy

+This option makes use of both parent and child units in the call to the token endpoint
 ````
 dotnet run --use-multi-tenant-pattern
 ````

-#### To consume the clientinfo endpoint:
+#### To consume the clientinfo endpoint
 ```
 dotnet run --use-client-info-endpoint
 ```

-#### To list all options:
+#### To list all options
 ```
 dotnet run -- --help
 ```